BroadbandForum/data-model-template/specification/index.md

   - boolean
   - Indicates that a parameter description doesn't contain a {{units}}
     template, so shouldn't warn about its absence

+* - dmr:noVersionCheck
+  - boolean
+  - Indicates that the version won't be checked when comparing with the previous data model version (it can be useful when fixing incorrect version attributes)

 * - dmr:previousParameter
   - string